My Photography & Travel Guide to Edinburgh, Scotland

 Dean Village

 📷 Pro Tip: Come before 8am on a weekday for the cleanest, most peaceful compositions.
 The village fills with pedestrians by mid-morning.
 A 24–50mm handles the riverside compositions from the bridges and the lane.
 The Bell's Brae Bridge is the architectural centerpiece — shoot it with the mill buildings behind and the Water of Leith in the foreground, ideally in soft morning light.
-In spring and early summer, the riverbanks are green and the light filtering through the canopy creates a dappled quality that the harsh summer midday light eliminates.
+In spring and early summer, the riverbanks are green and the light filtering through the canopy creates a dappled quality that harsh summer midday light eliminates.
+If you arrive after rain, the river runs faster and the stone reflects beautifully.

-Best time: Early morning weekdays.
-Spring for the greenery and soft light.
+Best time: Early morning on weekdays.
+Spring and early summer for the green riverbanks and soft canopy light.
+Access:Free.
+Walk down Bell's Brae from the city center.

 The Water of Leith Walkway runs through the heart of the village and I suggest a stroll along the riverside.